|Services Available on Campus|

 Students who are considering the purchase of a personal computer should note the following information:

-The Counseling and Career Center, a department of Student Life, supports Brigham Young University's mission to help students realize their full potential.
+The Counseling and Development Center, a department of Student Life, supports Brigham Young University's mission to help students realize their full potential.
 It is recognized that reaching such potential involves growth and development in emotional, spiritual, social, and physical areas as well as in the intellectual area.
 As students experience the challenge of a university education, they often encounter problems in one or more of these areas that can be disruptive to their happiness and progress in school.
-The professionally trained staff at the Counseling and Career Center offers students a variety of services to help solve such problems when they occur (see below).
+The professionally trained staff at the Counseling and Development Center offers students a variety of services to help solve such problems when they occur.

 Academic counseling is available for students who are experiencing difficulty with their studies.
 This counseling includes help in working through and overcoming obstacles to successful academic performance.
 Information about the university's academic standards, a student's academic standing, or help with learning problems is available at this office as well.
-(See also Academic Standards in the front section of this catalog.)
+(See also Academic Standards in the Policies and Procedures section of this catalog.)

 The Open Major Advisement Center at BYU serves (1) the students who have not yet decided on their academic major and (2) those students whose interests and abilities do not match the major they have already chosen.
 The services of Open Major Advisement include help in selecting classes, meeting general education requirements, and deciding upon majors.
 All students who are undecided about a major, whether coded open major or not, are welcome to use the many services and resources available to help them make an informed decision about a career or major.
 Students who have already chosen a major but who are not finding it to be a good match with their abilities and interests are also encouraged to work with Open Major Advisement.